Evergreen Point Floating Bridge: Description

-The new bridge was designed to be more stable in stronger winds and raised the bridge deck much higher above the surface of the lake than the old bridge.
+The new Evergreen Point Floating Bridge was designed to be more stable in stronger winds and raised the bridge deck much higher above the surface of the lake than the old bridge.
 Unlike the original floating bridge, where the road surface is directly on pontoons connected end-to-end, the new bridge featured pontoons laid north–south, perpendicular to the direction of vehicular traffic, and a road surface on a platform raised 20 ft above the water.
-This design now includes shoulders and a protected pedestrian and bicycle path across the viaduct.
+This design includes shoulders and a protected pedestrian and bicycle path across the viaduct.